-The Code of Ethics recognizes that membership to practice Agrology is a privilege and that Agrologists have responsibilities to the general public, to their clients, and employers, to courts and tribunals, and to the profession.
+The Code of Ethics recognizes that registration to practice Agrology is a privilege and that registrants have responsibilities to the general public, to their clients, and employers, to courts and tribunals, and to the profession.

 All members must exercise integrity, competence and objectivity in their professional conduct at all times, while fulfilling their professional responsibilities as set out below.